ddgg/stockinvestorpro/README.md

 unshield now work perfectly for all the installshield version

 #### 2015-05-19 version 17 single character problem
-proinstall_20110729 till 20120622 still has single character problem
+unshield proinstall_20110729 till 20120622 still has single character problem

 # history dbf to sqlite
 ## batch cp dbf to a directory tree